23 dead after ferry catches fire near Indonesia's capital

 - Peach Bowl predictions: National media picking Alabama Crimson Tide over Washington Huskies in near consensus

+TV footage showed people in the water with the ferry in flames in the background.
+A woman in the water can be heard screaming “Ya Allah!
+Ya Allah!” or “Oh God!
+Oh God!”

+Another woman told the TV station that she and other passengers were rescued by a small boat.

-Ferry accidents are common in Indonesia, the world’s largest archipelagic nation, where regulation of boat services is often lax.
+Ferry accidents are common in Indonesia, the world’s largest archipelagic nation, with more than 17,000 islands.
+Many accidents are blamed on lax regulation of boat services.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

-Note: This story has been revised to correct the spelling of the official’s surname to Madreta, instead of Madreto.